gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/testing_wait_for.md

     let result = proxy_program.send(USER, Action::MakeRandomNumber{range: 1});
     assert!(!result.main_failed());

     // user attempts to send another message to a proxy program while it is still processing the first message.
-It is expected that the proxy program reply with event `MessageAlreadySent`. let result = proxy_program.send(USER, Action::MakeRandomNumber{range: 1});
+It is expected that the proxy program will reply with the event
+`MessageAlreadySent`.
+    let result = proxy_program.send(USER, Action::MakeRandomNumber{range: 1});
     let log = Log::builder()
         .source(1)